EmirMasood/Cinephile/README.md

    - Instead of playing in the terminal, a user-friendly interface would add style and make the game more interactive and accessible for everyone.

 2. **Player Database & Leaderboard**
-   - Integrating a database would allow us to track players’ scores, making *Cinephile* a competition.
+   - Integrating a database would allow us to track players’ scores, making *CinePy* a competition.
 Imagine a global leaderboard where cinephiles from around the world compete for the top spot!

 ### **Join the Fun**
 Do you think you have what it takes to be considered a cinephile?
 Step into the world of movies and challenge yourself with clues from some of the greatest films in cinema.